plain.csrf

 ]

-Important: Trusted origins bypass all CSRF protection.
-Only add origins you completely trust, as they can make requests that appear to come from your users.
+Warning: Trusted origins bypass all CSRF protection.
+Only add origins you completely control or trust, as they can make requests that appear to come from your users.